 4. Navigate to the Keyboard/Mouse setup

-To get to this setup, do the following:
+To get to the Keyboard/Mouse setup, do the following:

 - Hit the right arrow key to navigate to the Config tab